 Regardless of how much you enjoyed your sunset dinner on dry land (a lot, we’re sure), you’re not done getting wet yet.
 30 minutes south of Islamorada lies Marathon, and deep in the waters of Marathon lies the wreck of the Thunderbolt.
 Today you’ll discover a little bit of lost treasure under the waves, and explore this impressive artificial reef.
 Sunk in 1986 the Thunderbolt has since become a beautiful artificial reef that attracts the vibrant and varied underwater life that inhabits the tropical waters of the Florida Keys.
 The mystery of deep waters and the thrill of discovery and exploration combine here to create the type of unique experience that adventurers crave.

 On the off chance that diving isn’t for you, or if you’re looking to elevate those heart rates in a different way, then we’ve arranged for you to try your hand at spear-fishing.
 The Keys are famous around the world for being an ideal destination for sport fishing; Hemingway himself immortalised the Keys and its fishing scene in his seminal work ‘The Old Man and the Sea’, so now is your chance to turn those pages into an exhilarating reality.
-Learn the ropes with expert fishers provided by one of the local dive stores and pursue hogfish, snapper and a variety of grouper goliaths.
+Learn the ropes with expert fishers provided by one of the local dive shops and pursue hogfish, snapper and a variety of grouper goliaths.

 UPBEAT DOWN TIME AND SUNSET RHYTHMS